-Shared Responsibilities for Independence
+Shared Responsibilities: AICPA Independence

-Independence is a joint responsibility and is managed most effectively when management, those charged with governance, and audit firms work together in considering compliance with AICPA independence rules.
-For RSM to fulfill its professional responsibility to maintain and monitor independence, management, those charged with governance and RSM each play an important role.
+The American Institute of Certified Public Accountants (AICPA) regularly emphasizes that auditor independence is a joint responsibility and is managed most effectively when management, audit committees (or their equivalents), and audit firms work together in considering compliance with AICPA independence rules.
+For RSM to fulfill its professional responsibility to maintain and monitor independence, management, those charged with governance, and RSM each play an important role.